Trade-weighted US dollar index

-The trade-weighted US dollar index, also known as the broad index, is a measure of the value of the United States dollar relative to other world currencies.
-It is a trade weighted index that improves on the older U.S. Dollar Index by incorporating more currencies and yearly rebalancing.
-The base index value is 100 in January 1997.
-As the U.S. Dollar gains value the index increases.
+The trade-weighted US dollar index, also known as the broad index, was a measure of the value of the United States dollar relative to other world currencies.
+It was a trade weighted index that improved on the older U.S. Dollar Index by incorporating more currencies and yearly rebalancing.
+The base index value was 100 in January 2006.

 History

 The trade-weighted dollar index was introduced in 1998 for two primary reasons.
 The first was the introduction of the euro, which eliminated several of the currencies in the standard dollar index; the second was to keep pace with new developments in US trade.

 Included currencies

-In the older U.S. Dollar Index, a significant weight is given to the euro, because most U. S. Trade in 1973 was with European countries.
+In the older U.S. Dollar Index, a significant weight was given to the euro, because most U. S. Trade in 1973 was with European countries.
 As U. S. trade expanded over time, the weights in that index went unchanged and became out of date.
-To more accurately reflect the strength of the dollar relative to other world currencies, the Federal Reserve created the trade-weighted US dollar index, which includes a bigger collection of currencies than the US dollar index.
-The regions included are:
+To more accurately reflect the strength of the dollar relative to other world currencies, the Federal Reserve created the trade-weighted US dollar index, which included a bigger collection of currencies than the US dollar index.
+The regions included were: